top of page

 Know your lines.

-When I feel I have the lines somewhat to memory, I record the other character's lines on the Voice Memos app on my iPhone.
+When I feel I have the lines to memory, I record the other character's lines on the Voice Memos app on my iPhone.
 I leave blank spaces where my lines would be.
 I then play the recording and speak my lines in the blank spaces.
 I speak my lines without punctuation.
 No emotion.
 I do the same for an audition when I am given the sides to a script and it’s not a cold read.

 When I think I have my lines down, I continue playing the recording…over and over…until I know them forward and backward.